Check out our most recent blog posts below!

-Why am I Being Prosecuted for Domestic Violence when my Wife/Husband/Girlfriend/Boyfriend Wants the Case Dropped?
+Why am I Being Prosecuted for Domestic Violence When My Spouse/Girlfriend/Boyfriend Wants the Case Dropped?

 Many people are charged with domestic violence even though their wife/husband/boyfriend/girlfriend does not want them prosecuted.
 But, there are many ways to get these cases dismissed.
 Call our office and talk with a dedicated domestic violence attorney.